Announcing the launch of our newest blog series: Insignia Insights.

 In your own home, you probably have a little less fancy branded insignia in plain sight.
 See that badge on the fridge?
 Find hallmarks in china cabinets and jewelry boxes.
 There are brands in your closet on the elastic on your underwear, a button, baseball cap or the imprint of your sneaker tread.

 Outside, insignia are on the grill of your car, the uniform on the transit driver and on buildings you enter.
 Brands are on your phone or coffee cup.
 Logos are on street signs, store awnings, your shopping bag or delivery box, and on the card you used for payment.

 If you are like us, you see, wear or carry around branding of some kind every day.
 Visibility is the sixth on the list of Insignia Insights.

 Insignia Insights: Valuing

 Insignia Insights will look into the value of branding, and how tradition and evolution both play a role in what an identity is worth.
 We are not historians or auction experts, but we know authenticity is becoming more important for any brand.
 Heraldry registries can do this for some insignia.
 New technology allows many newer branded items to be digitally traceable.

 Because more brands are being invented daily, all six Insignia Insights elements contribute to the seventh: value.
 Nowadays, intellectual property rights add durability, protection and value to any kind of insignia.

 Come along on this journey of discovery.
 Suggesting your ideas for future posts of Insignia Insights is welcome.
 Sharing is too!

-Providing highest quality customized insignia for many of Canada’s most prestigious institutions is what we do.
+Providing highest quality custom uniform insignia for many of Canada’s most prestigious institutions is what we do.
 Trimtag Trading Inc. works with all levels of government, including public transit, military, front-line workers and first responders including fire, police and EMS services.
-As well, we create insignia for non-profit organizations and clubs, along with many companies and institutions which value their brand as an important asset.
+As well, we create custom corporate branding items for non-profit organizations and clubs, along with many companies and institutions which value their brand as an important asset.